Convex valuations, from Whitney to Nash: The nuclear proof of the valuation Nash theorem

 which, by composing with the embeddings $\xi^\perp \subset T_x M$ and $T_x M \subset \R^n$, is a subspace of $C^\infty(S(T_x^\ast M), \wedge^{m-j} \R^n \otimes \wedge^{m-j}\R^n)$.
 We conclude that $V_j^\infty(M) = \Gamma(M, \Val_j^\infty(T_x M))$ is a linear subspace of $C^\infty(S^\ast M, \wedge^{m-j} \R^n \otimes \wedge^{m-j} \R^n)$.
 As the latter space is isomorphic to $C^\infty(S^\ast M)\otimes (\wedge^{m-j} \R^n \otimes \wedge^{m-j} \R^n)$, which is nuclear by \cite[Prop.~50.1, (50.9)]{Treves1967}, we see that $V_j^\infty(M)$ is nuclear by \cite[Prop.~50.1]{Treves1967}.

 As the space of translation-invariant forms is a subspace of the space of forms, the same reasoning applies for $\Val_j^\infty(\R^n)$, completing the proof. \endproof

-By nuclearity, the injective and projective topologies on the tensor product coincide and we can denote the (unique) completed tensor product by $\widehat{\otimes}$.
-Using the universal property, one directly shows \begin{Corollary} The Alesker product admits a continuous extension to the completed tensor product, denoted Similarly, the Alesker product $m:V_i^\infty(M)\times V_j^\infty(M)\to V_{i+j}^\infty(M)$ admits an extension
+By nuclearity, the injective and projective topologies on the tensor product coincide and we denote the (unique) completed tensor product by $\widehat{\otimes}$. \begin{Corollary} The Alesker product admits a continuous extension to the completed tensor product, denoted Similarly, the Alesker product $m:V_i^\infty(M)\times V_j^\infty(M)\to V_{i+j}^\infty(M)$ extends to